microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 Message: DNS record recordingbottutorial.westeurope.cloudapp.azure.com is already used by another public IP.
 ```

-then we have to come up with a new prefix for the DNS record.
+then we would have to come up with a new prefix for the DNS record.

 ## Install kubectl tool